Evidence Based Practices

 - Evaluate the effects of the intervention

 Families are faced with an overwhelming amount of information that is very difficult to navigate.
-The early learning years are short and precious so is critical to provide a framework for families to evaluate treatment claims and decide which will be most effective for their child.
-Pace will guide families every step of the way to ensure that Evidence Based claims are evaluated and explained.
+The early learning years are short and precious so Pace tries to provide a framework for families to evaluate educational or treatment claims and decide which will be most effective for their child.
+Pace staff guides families to evaluate and explain EBP’s for their child.

 What is Evidence Based Practice in Special Education?